jhumelsine/jhumelsine.github.io/_posts/2023-11-24-hexagonal-architecture-adapter-flexibility.md

 ## Behavior and Structure
 I borrowed these terms from Design Patterns, which organizes most patterns into two categories:
-* Structural, which tend to be about the organization and interaction of classes and objects
+* Structural, which tends to be about the organization and interaction of classes and objects.
-* Behavioral, which tend to be about the behavior that emerges from these organizations and interactions.
+* Behavioral, which tends to be about the behavior that emerges from these organizations and interactions.

 I'll be using them to distinguish between flexibility that's used because the behavior defined in the domain requires it versus flexibility that's not behavior driven, but it's useful to keep the design more modular and flexible.